 Chiropractic is a drug-free, natural approach to health care.

-Body (or Swedish) massage is a system of strokes, kneads and pressures applied to the muscles and other soft tissue to release tension, promote relaxation and improve circulation.
+Massage is a system of strokes, kneads and pressures applied to the muscles and other soft tissue to release tension, promote relaxation and improve circulation.

 Massage has a long history and is well documented in many ancient civilisations, including Chinese, Indian, Persian, Egyptian, Greek and Roman.
 Modern (Swedish) massage dates from Per Henrik Ling (1776-1839) who used it as part of his gymnastic training regime and who wrote the first treatise on the subject.